-The City has undertaken a focused, area-specific strategy to revitalizing aging or under-utilized areas using Neighborhood or Redevelopment Plans created with a high degree of resident and stakeholder involvement (See Map AD-22 -Neighborhood and Redevelopment Plan Areas).
-The transformation of the downtown during the last 20 years is a testimony to the power of developing a master plan in partnership with the public, and implementing the recommendations of the plan to achieve the vision defined by the plan.
-Since growth will largely be accommodated through redevelopment, this strategy will continue to be an important tool.
+As previously discussed, the City anticipates growing through redevelopment and densification of existing areas.
+The City has undertaken a focused, area-specific strategy to revitalizing aging or under-utilized areas using Neighborhood or Redevelopment Plans created with a high degree of resident and stakeholder involvement

+(See Map NDC-X Neighborhood and Redevelopment Plan Areas).
+The transformation of the downtown during the last 20 years is a testimony to the power of developing a master plan in partnership with the public, then implementing the recommendations of the plan to achieve the vision defined by the plan.

 The City will continue to facilitate and prepare neighborhood and redevelopment plans with a high degree of public participation and in collaboration with City departments, the Delray Beach Community Redevelopment Agency (if located within their boundaries), strategic partners, and neighborhood residents.
 Once a plan is adopted, specialized planning strategies will be determined to implement the vision of adopted Neighborhood and Redevelopment Plans.
-Table NDC-I lists the adopted plans, which are also illustrated in see Мар AD-22 (Redevelopment Areas).
-These plans will continue to be utilized to assist in the transformation of Delray Beach's neighborhoods, districts, and corridors.
+Table NDC-X lists the adopted plans, which are also illustrated in see Map NDC XX, utilized to assist in the continued transformation of Delray Beach's neighborhoods, districts, and corridors.